chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	return "", -1
 }

-}} with only the necessary minimal changes to implement {{promote equity-triggered BUY add to runner by setting book.RunnerID to the new BUY lot, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop}}.
+}} with only the necessary minimal changes to implement {{rename lastAddEquity to lastAddEquitySell, add a BUY equity trigger that activates when equity ≤ lastAddEquityBuy0.99 using the entire spare quote for sizing and promoting the new BUY lot to runner by setting book.RunnerID, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop, update equity-triggered BUY reservedShortQuote to include fees by multiplying each short’s baseprice by (1+FEE_RATE_PCT/100), and update persistence to write LastAddEquitySell in saveState and in loadState prefer LastAddEquitySell with legacy fallback from LastAddEquity when zero.}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{promote equity-triggered BUY add to runner by setting book.RunnerID to the new BUY lot, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop}}.
+Only apply the minimal edits required to implement {{rename lastAddEquity to lastAddEquitySell, add a BUY equity trigger that activates when equity ≤ lastAddEquityBuy0.99 using the entire spare quote for sizing and promoting the new BUY lot to runner by setting book.RunnerID, calling applyRunnerTargets, and resetting TrailActive/TrailPeak/TrailStop, update equity-triggered BUY reservedShortQuote to include fees by multiplying each short’s baseprice by (1+FEE_RATE_PCT/100), and update persistence to write LastAddEquitySell in saveState and in loadState prefer LastAddEquitySell with legacy fallback from LastAddEquity when zero.}}.
 Return the complete file, copy-paste ready, in IDE.